-- 25\$.254.
-At a tribunal hearing the case for a complainant is conducted by the Designated Officer; the complainant is not therefore entitled to legal aid. - 254.255.
+- 256. At a tribunal hearing the case for a complainant is conducted by the Designated Officer; the complainant is not therefore entitled to legal aid. - 257.
 Legal aid may be available for a respondent during "stages 2" and "3".
-The scheme for legal aid funding is prescribed in the Church of England (Legal Aid) Measure 1994 and the Church of England (Legal Aid) Rules 1995; it is administered by the church's Legal Aid Commission. - 255.256.
+It may also be available in respect of an appeal against suspension imposed under sections 36(6) or 37(6) of the Clergy Discipline Measure on the basis of information received from a local authority or the police in a safeguarding case.
+The scheme for legal aid funding is prescribed in the Church of England (Legal Aid) Measure 1994 and the Church of England (Legal Aid) Rules 1995; it is administered by the church's Legal Aid Commission. - 258.
 Under the funding scheme there is no absolute right to legal aid.
-Before deciding whether to grant any legal aid, and if so, to what extent, the Legal Aid Commission considers all the circumstances of the matter, including any other financial resources which are available to the respondent. - 256.257. \Details about eligibility for legal aid, the Commission's procedures and an application form can be obtained from the Secretary of the Legal Aid Commission at the Legal Office, Church House, Great Smith Street, London SW1P 3AZ.
+Before deciding whether to grant any legal aid, and if so, to what extent, the Legal Aid Commission considers all the circumstances of the matter, including any other financial resources which are available to the respondent. - 259.
+Details about eligibility for legal aid, the Commission's procedures and an application form can be obtained from the Secretary of the Legal Aid Commission at the Legal Office, Church House, Great Smith Street, London SW1P 3AZ.